amunategui/amunategui.github.io/_posts/2016-03-19-survival-ensembles.md

     ## Data: validate_predictions in 566 controls (validate_df_final$ReachedEvent 0) < 17 cases (validate_df_final$ReachedEvent 1).
     ## Area under the curve: 0.7971

+<BR><BR>
-<BR><BR> We did get a small boost from this appraoch.
+We did get a small boost from this approach.
 Truth be told, this data set is small that you will get different results if you change the period setting.
 The point here isn't about the better score on this data set, but the concept of brining different types of models together in different manners to see if you can benefit from the synergy effect.

+And a big thanks to Thomas and Lucas for the art survivalist artwork!